BSidesMUC/BSidesMunich2022/_talks/001-03_attacks-on-automotive-diagnostics.md

 Basic CAN injection attacks based on replay have been broadly covered in automotive security, but that the only threat that exists?

 In this talk, we want to cover a few practical attacks that affects even some of the most recent hardware installed in automotive products and that can be exploited in the diagnostics and data layers of CAN communications.

-In this talk we will cover a practical MITM attack that works both for raw can traffic, as well as for diagnostics.
-We will also talk about three attacks that can be performed on the Security Access service, which are SecHammer, SecPuppet and Security Hijack attacks.

-These attacks allow for real-time traffic manipulation, as well as bypassing and testing the Security Access service on many ECUs.